alebelcor/alebelcor.github.io/source/_posts/manipulating-dom-elements-and-styles.md

 ---------------------

-Once you have access to an element, you can manipulate it using assignment of object properties or DOM methods.
-Let's take a look at the examples:
+Once you have access to an element, you can manipulate it using assignment of object properties or DOM methods. <!--more--> Let's take a look at the examples:

 ### HTML